Adidas Alphabounce review

 Adidas use their own outsole and not a continental one for these Alphabounces.
 They have circles containing smaller dots for more grip.

-After using this pair for a year, those small dots have worn out in high traffic areas.
+After using this pair for a year, those small dots have worn out in high wear areas.
 These areas are those near the heel and in the forefoot.

 However, unless you are using these on a court-type surface, it should not affect your running.
 Although, I would be more careful using it in the rain.